Nagkiril/SlimeBounce_public/README.md

 # State of the Project

-There are no plans to make any additional contributions to the project, with branch dev_1.0.0 containt the complete implementation of my Game Design Document.
+There are no plans to make any additional contributions to the project, with branch dev_1.0.0 including the complete implementation of my Game Design Document.

 Some things are left in imperfect form, such as:
 - Game likely contains bugs, however nothing significant is registered by me at the moment.